crazycrash115/Topic-Assigment-2/README.md

   - Optional short description for the release.
   - App calls the local LLM to generate formatted patch notes.
 - Enhancement:
-  - Tool use: calls `https://worldtimeapi.org` to get current time and derive a version like `v2025.11.27`.
+  - Tool use: calls `https://worldtimeapi.org` to get current time to put into patch
 - Safety and robustness:
   - System prompt with explicit do / dont rules (inside `llm_client.py`).
   - Input length guard (`MAX_INPUT_CHARS`, default 4000).